All Episodes

 Hey, I disagree with one of your premises earlier.

-Well, you while you were discussing um the ho the federal government mandating that people have insurance and you don't agree with that.
+Well, you were discussing the federal government mandating that people have insurance, and you don't agree with that.

 And I argue that point because the federal government mandates that health care systems and hospitals in general have to accept everybody, whether they have health care or not.

-That that essentially is the Hippocratic Oath, that if you're a medical professional and a sick person shows up in your room, uh you are obligated to treat him.
+That essentially is the Hippocratic oath, that if you're a medical professional and a sick person shows up in your room, you are obligated to treat him.

 That goes back to time immemorial.

-And in fact, um so when when you say that if you go to an emergency room in the United States, they're obligated uh to treat you.
+And in fact, so when you say that if you go to an emergency room in the United States, they're obligated to treat you.

 That is a general medical principle that predates the United States.